sourcegraph/handbook/content/strategy-goals/strategy/code-graph/index.md

 # Code Graph strategy

-Code Graph comprises teams working on [Search](./search/index.md), [Code Insights](./code-insights/index.md), [Code Intelligence](./code-intelligence/index.md), and [Batch Changes](./batch-changes/index.md); this page describes the mission and strategy that ties them together, but each linked page provides a more detailed strategy for that team.
+Code Graph comprises teams working on [Search](./search/index.md), [Code Insights](./code-insights/index.md), [Code Intelligence](./code-intelligence/index.md), and [Batch Changes](./batch-changes/index.md); this page describes the mission and strategy that ties them together over the next year or so, but each linked page provides a more detailed strategy for that team.
 There is also a whole-company [Sourcegraph strategy](../index.md) and [Product & Engineering strategy](../../../departments/product-engineering/strategy-goals/index.md) to which all of this is aligned.

 ## Mission